compbioclub/compbioclub.github.io/_pages/hiring_phd.md

 ##### Step 2: Interview

+We will screen candidates and issue interview invitations.
+The interview has three phases; at each stage, we will identify the top candidates with strong research potential and those whose research style and critical thinking best fit our lab.

+**Stage I: Journal Club**

-We will screen candidates and send interview invitations in `late August or early September`.
-Please feel free to prepare in whatever way works best for you.
+Please feel free to prepare in whatever formats works best for you.
 Tips for Preparation:

 -   Select a `computational biology paper` from **Nature Biotechnology** or **Nature Methods** that provides the `public codes`, and `send email to inform us your choice and schedule the online interview time`.
 -   Read it closely and be ready to discuss during the interview, we will asked questions related to: